-Importer or exporter who is engaged in import or export business in Ethiopia need to know what type of import export payments in Ethiopia are possible while doing import or export trade in Ethiopia or with Ethiopian businesses.
+An importer or exporter, engaged in import or export business in Ethiopia needs to know what type of import export payments in Ethiopia are possible while doing import or export trade in Ethiopia or with Ethiopian businesses.
 Moreover, it should be known that which type of payment is preferable and under what conditions.
 This article contains, methods of payment practised in international import export business and especially what is practised or allowed in Ethiopia and it specifically deals with Letter of Credit (LC), Cash against Document (CAD), Telegraphic Transfer (TT) and Advance Payment.
 It also contains documents to be included in a letter of credit and specifically in an LC opened through Ethiopian banks.

 - It is a written commitment to pay, by a buyer's or importer's bank to the seller's or exporter's bank.
 LC guarantees payment.

 - A supplier or exporter that has sold to an Ethiopian Importer on LC basis should present to the bank these four sets of documents: Original sets of CLEAN Bill of lading, Shipping Document (Airway Bill, Truck way bill or Railway Manifest), Commercial Invoice that’s verified by the chamber of commerce of the supplier’s country, Packing List and Certificate of Origin that’s verified by the chamber of commerce of the supplier’s country.
 If the goods are imported from China, a CIQ certificate (pre shipment inspection certificate carried out by China AQSIQ) should be presented along with the other four documents.
 If the goods have complulsory Ethiopian Standard, a third party pre-shipment inspection certificate attesting the standard/grade of goods is required.